barunik/DynamicNets.jl/README.md

-The first row of C and CI is holding total dynamic network connectedness meadian and stadard deviation
+The first row of C and CI is holding total dynamic network connectedness median and 2.5% and 97.5% quantiles of network connectedness

 ```julia